 To help you better understand California's wrongful death law, our California personal injury lawyers, discuss below:

-- 1. Who can sue for wrongful death in California?
+- 1. Who has standing to sue for wrongful death in California?

 - 3.1.
 Economic damages